 These competitive scholarships are awarded annually on the basis of need and merit.
 All admitted students who complete the International Student Financial Aid application or FAFSA are automatically considered for applicable institutional scholarships as described below, with the exception of the Donor Scholarships.
 Students should check their New School email regularly.
 See the Student Financial Services office for information on costs and fees, billing and payment options, state and federal funding, and military benefits.

-The New School offers two scholarships specifically for community college graduates who enter The New School for Public Engagement.
+The New School offers two scholarships specifically for community college graduates who enroll in the Bachelor's Program for Adults and Transfer Students.
 Both are awarded upon initial enrollment in the undergraduate program, and both are renewable annually provided the recipients maintain satisfactory academic progress.

 Members of Phi Theta Kappa who have earned a minimum of 40 credits are recognized for academic achievement.
 Awards are competitive and are based on a candidate's entire application (academics, essays, work/volunteer experience).
 Three scholarships of $2,000 are awarded each year.

 Up to $100,000 is allocated for these scholarships each year for community college transfer students (minimum of 40 credits earned) who demonstrate qualities that The New School believes contribute to the strength and diversity of its student body.
-Undergraduate applicants to The New School for Public Engagement are automatically considered for these awards ($5,000 for full-time enrollment and between $2,500 and $3,750 for part-time enrollment).
+Undergraduate applicants to the Bachelor's Program for Adults and Transfer Students are automatically considered for these awards ($5,000 for full-time enrollment and between $2,500 and $3,750 for part-time enrollment).

 The New School for Public Engagement provides scholarship support to undergraduate students who are taking courses at least half time (six or more credits per semester) and who demonstrate both financial need and academic excellence.
 Awards in recent academic years have ranged from $500 to $4,800.

 This university program provides $3,500 annual awards to undergraduate students.
-The New School for Public Engagement selects candidates annually from students who meet the following prerequisites: transferred into the program with at least 60 credits; have demonstrated high academic achievement and community involvement and leadership; reside in the New York City area; are U.S. citizens or permanent residents; and have filed the FAFSA.
+The Bachelor's Program for Adults and Transfer Students selects candidates annually from students who meet the following prerequisites: transferred into the program with at least 60 credits; have demonstrated high academic achievement and community involvement and leadership; reside in the New York City area; are U.S. citizens or permanent residents; and have filed the FAFSA.